 Information Technology Finance and Administration

 The purpose of the Information Technology Finance and Administration (ITFA) area is to support the IT Division’s mission by supporting all business functions.
 ITFA manages IT finances, liaises with Human Resources, manages IT resources and provides administrative support to all Leadership, Staff and Student Workers.
-In addition, ITFA provides executive assistant support to the Chief Information Officer (CIO) and other duties of the Office of the CIO.
+In addition, ITFA provides executive assistant support to the Chief Information Officer (CIO) and other areas of the Office of the CIO.

 Information Technology Security Office

-Academic Technology Research and Strategic Initiatives
+Academic Technology Research & Strategic Initiatives

 Instructional Technology Services